 Latest info and advice for shippers on the Red Sea disruption

-This article was last updated: 25/04/2024
+This article was last updated: 17/03/2024

 We will be keeping this live news page regularly updated on the developing situation in the Red Sea.

-Disruption to the flow of trade in the Red Sea began following several attacks on commercial vessels from Houthi rebels off the coast of Yemen.
 In response, the world’s second-largest container shipping line, A.P.
 Moller-Maersk announced they would be suspending transits of their ships through the Red Sea on Friday 15th December 2023.
 A move which was swiftly replicated by almost all of the other major container shipping lines.
 See our timeline of events below.
 Alternatively, read our section on the impacts for shippers.

 Almost all east-west bound container traffic is currently diverting around the Cape of Good Hope in South Africa.
 A route which adds about 3000 nautical miles and roughly 10 days onto a journey between China and North Europe.
 It can add around 15 days onto some Mediterranean routes.
 A diversion which is having a big impact on freight rates for shippers and consequently expected to drive inflation for consumers.

-Estimates suggest diversions round the Cape is the equivalent of taking roughly 1.5-2 million teu out of the market, tied up in longer transit times.
 The latest analysis from Clarksons shows container vessels transiting the Gulf of Aden is 90% down on December 2023 levels.

 "The threats to shipping must cease, illegally detained vessels and crews must be released, and we remain prepared to back our words with actions."

 Sadly on Wednesday 6th March, in a Houthi rebel attack against the True Confidence vessel, three crew members were killed.
 These were the first seafarer deaths in the group's attacks on commercial shipping.
+Then on Wednesday 12th June, the Houthi rebels struck the Greek-owned coal carrier Tutor, leading to the death of another seafarer.

 freight-rates-forecast-650x500